symbolicdata/symbolicdata.github.io/Main_Page.markdown

 -   This Web site for background information an informal descriptions
 -   A Google mailing list <https://groups.google.com/forum/>\#!forum/symbolicdata
 -   A Mercurial Repo at <https://bitbucket.org/hgg/symbolicdata>
-    -   There is a spin off at <https://bitbucket.org/levandov/symbolicdata_freealgebra> that will be merged back to the main branch soon.
+    -   There is a spin off at <https://bitbucket.org/levandov/symbolicdata_freealgebra> that was already merged back to the local repo und will be merged back to the main branch soon.
     -   Note that we use a Mercurial repo instance at Univ.
 Leipzig to handle the transformation underway and will push a consolidated version of the changes soon.

 ### A Small Guide through this Site